JohnLCaron/rlauxe/docs/cases/CorlaCounty2024.md

 The last scenarios emphasize getting as many contests as possible under the limit.
 Yet these contests are probably the least interesting because they arent close.
-The advantage of consistent sampling is that one explicity chooses which contests to audit, then seeing exactly what sample size is required.
+The advantage of consistent sampling is that one explicity chooses which contests to audit, then you see exactly what sample size is required.
 You can run "what if" scenarios until you are satisfied with the result and the cost.

 If you have estimates of expected error rates, Rlauxe can model the expected variance of the samples needed.
 One can then choose a quantile of the distribution for the sample size, which gives the probability that you will need more than one round.
-The advantage is that you can explicityly choose the tradeoff between extra samples vs the number of rounds needed.
+So you can explicitly choose the tradeoff between extra samples vs the number of rounds needed.

 ## County level sample size

 The number of samples needed can be shown by county.
-Each county might make its own choices of which contests to audit, and immediately see the likely number of samples the county would need to audit.
+Each county might make its own choices of which contests to audit, and immediately see the variance of the number of samples the county would need to audit.
 It can iterate on these choices until satisfied with the cost and benefits.

 Here is an example from the "targeted plus important contests" scenario,